David Gross: Activism

 In 2003, Gross was one of 22 Nobel Laureates who signed the Humanist Manifesto.

 Gross is one of the 20 American recipients of the Nobel Prize in Physics to sign a letter addressed to President George W. Bush in May 2008, urging him to "reverse the damage done to basic science research in the Fiscal Year 2008 Omnibus Appropriations Bill" by requesting additional emergency funding for the Department of Energy's Office of Science, the National Science Foundation, and the National Institute of Standards and Technology.

 In 2015, Gross signed the Mainau Declaration 2015 on Climate Change on the final day of the 65th Lindau Nobel Laureate Meeting.
 The declaration was signed by a total of 76 Nobel Laureates and handed to then-President of the French Republic, François Hollande, as part of the successful COP21 climate summit in Paris.

+In 2026, at the 75th Lindau Nobel Laureate Meeting, Gross and two other Laureates issued this urgent warning about the growing risk of nuclear war, that the half life of our civilization is 34 years, and presented concrete policy recommendations to governments worldwide.
+Their call to action was built on the 2024 Mainau Declaration on Nuclear Weapons, now signed by 104 Nobel Laureates.

+In July 2026, the Vatican Nobel Assembly issued the groundbreaking "Rome Declaration for an Unarmed and Disarming Peace in the Age of Artificial Intelligence, Nuclear and Autonomous Weapons, New Digital Protocols, and Emerging Models of Digital Development, signed by more than 200 of the world’s most authoritative figures.
+Gross was a co-organizer of the Assembly, which was inspired by Pope Leo XIV’s Encyclical Magnifica humanitas, dedicated to safeguarding the human person in the age of artificial intelligence.

 Family

 Gross' first wife was Shulamith (Toaff), and they had two children.
 He also has a stepdaughter by his second wife, Jacquelyn Savani.
 He has three brothers, including Larry Gross, professor of communication, Samuel R. Gross, professor of law, and Theodore (Teddy) Gross, a playwright.